 Indigenous peoples have sought recognition of their identities, way of life and their right to traditional lands, territories and natural resources for years, yet throughout history their rights have been repeatedly violated.

 What We Do

 Our objective is to raise awareness and generate support for indigenous communities around the world.
 We provide a platform for our audience to learn about the importance of cultural diversity and the role indigenous people play in keeping our connection to the natural world in tact.
 Furthermore, our projects and initiatives focus on providing indigenous people the opportunity to share their own stories thus ensuring better representation in the media.

 The Land Portal

 Tribal Wisdom Foundation

 We believe mutual understanding and cooperation can only be reached through the exchange of ideas and sharing of resources.
 Our aspiration is to connect communities with organisations, creatives, press and venues who support indigenous causes.

-Sinchi’s annual photography competition provides a unique opportunity for visual story tellers around the world to be recognised for their talent and commitment to the preservation of culture and indigenous rights.
+Celebrating the beauty of indigenous culture, Sinchi’s annual photography competition provides a unique opportunity for visual story tellers around the world to be recognised for their talent and commitment to the preservation of culture and indigenous rights.